chvng/iPhone-Mock-Up/README.md

-# iPhone-Mock-Up
+# iPhone Mock-Up
-A mock-up of an iPhone
+A mock-up of an iPhone using HTML and CSS to design and visualise.